CesiumGS/cesium-unreal/Documentation/style-guide.md

 ### General

-- You will have to Unreal's conventions for naming new structs or classes, e.g, prefixing structs with `F` or actor subclasses with `A`.
+- You will have to follow Unreal's conventions for naming new structs or classes, e.g, prefixing structs with `F` or actor subclasses with `A`.
 If these prefixes are absent, the Unreal Header Tool will likely complain during the build process, and subsequently fail to compile your code.

 - Although the names should be prefixed in code, the files containing them should *not* follow this rule.
 For example, `ACesium3DTileset` is defined in `Cesium3DTileset.h` and implemented in `Cesium3DTileset.cpp`, and *not* `ACesium3DTileset.h` or `ACesium3DTileset.cpp`.